pooky-labs/smart-contracts/docs/PookyballGenesisMinter.md

 # Solidity API

-## PookyBallGenesisMinter
+## PookyballGenesisMinter

-Extension of PookyBallMinter that will only be used for the initial minting event.
+Extension of PookyballMinter that will only be used for the initial minting event.
 This particular Minter also includes a basic tiered allowlist.

 _The zero tier means that the mint is public.